Hours of Work

 - You may be required to perform work outside the spread of hours or in excess of nine-and a-half hours, exclusive of meal breaks, on any one day.

-- The Information Commissioner must authorise the overtime work before you perform it.
+- The delegate must authorise the overtime work before you perform it.

-- In the absence of prior approval, the Information Commissioner must subsequently be satisfied that it was essential for the proper conduct of public business that you work overtime and that you could not have reasonably performed it within your ordinary work hours.
+- In the absence of prior approval, the delegate must subsequently be satisfied that it was essential for the proper conduct of public business that you work overtime and that you could not have reasonably performed it within your ordinary work hours.

 1.10 Reporting Absences

 In accordance with the Queensland Employment Standards in the Industrial Relations Act 2016, and the current directive about Sick leave, you must notify your supervisor as soon as you become aware that you will be absent from work.